Certain features of this site require a web browser with JavaScript enabled to work as expected. Sorry for any inconvenience this may cause.

 Probably my favourite aspect of social networking, is the discourse that has developed about maintaining friendships.
 I can hear nothing from someone for two years, then have an intense exchange of views about President Obama, cricket, the films of Hayao Miyazaki, anything and then not hear from them again for another couple of years - and nobody minds.

-Do leave some thoughts below in the comment section and remember to follow your union on Twitter at @SUGreenwich and on Facebook too.
+Do leave some thoughts below in the comment section and remember to follow your union on Twitter at and too.